SherinHartman1098/M606_Machine-Learning-Project/README.md

 # M606_Machine-Learning-Project
-This repository contains an analysis and predictive modeling project using the "Engineering Graduate Salary Prediction" dataset from Kaggle.
+This repository contains an analysis and predictive modeling project using the "Engineering Graduate Salary Prediction" dataset.
 The dataset includes information on various attributes of engineering graduates, which are used to predict their salaries.